Cape Kidnappers/Te Kauwae-a-Māui Gannet Reserve

 Located in the Hawke’s Bay region

 The beach from Clifton to the Plateau colony is subject to landslides and rockfall.
 The risk is real and significant and people who choose to travel down the beach are accepting this risk.
 The walk can only be attempted around low tide and high tides and big seas will block the beach access.

-Following a significant landslide, access through the DOC reserve, which includes the access track up to the Plateau colony, is closed to the public.
-DOC is waiting for the completion of a risk assessment by experts to determine how dangerous the trip along the beach is.
+Following a significant landslide, access through the DOC reserve, which includes the access track up to the Plateau colony, was closed to the public.
+With the completion of a risk assessment by experts, it is clearer that the landslides are unpredictable, and can be massive in size.

 The best place to view the nesting gannets is at the Plateau colony which is on private land.
-A lower-risk option for accessing the gannet colony without travelling along the beach is still available through a commercial tour operator, who run daily tours overland via the private farm.
-You will need to use this operator to access this colony at this time as coastal access is closed.
+A lower-risk option for accessing the gannet colony without travelling along the beach is still available through a commercial tour operator, who run tours overland via the private farm.
 See commercial operators to find out about tours to the colony.

 From Scotmans Point at Clifton allow at least 5 hours for a comfortable return walk along the beach.
 This can only be down at low tide, with the best times of departure being no sooner than three hours after high tide and departing from the Cape no later than 1.5 hours after low tide.